yzcheema11/MyRandomFiles/README.md

 # ZCW-MicroLabs-OOP-TooLargeTooSmall

-# Too Large Too Small
+# Guessing Game; Too Large Too Small

 ## Objectives

-1. To demonstrate your understanding of objects
-2. To demonstrate your understanding of operators
-3. To demonstrate your understanding of user input
+* To demonstrate object instantation/declaration, operators, user input, and functions.
-4. To demonstrate your understanding of functions

 ## Overview

-Write a guessing game where the user has to guess a secret number.
-After every guess the program tells the user whether their number was too large or too small.
-At the end the number of tries needed should be printed.
-It counts only as one try if they input the same number multiple times consecutively.
+* Write a guessing game which prompts a user to guess a myster number.
+* After every guess the program should display some variation of "too large", "too small", "correct guess", respectively.
+* Upon termination, the program should display the number of guesses before successfully guessing correctly.
+* A number that is input consecutively, should register as a single guess.

 ## Unit Test
 No Unit Test

 ## Instructions